-The additions of "patient's race" and "patient's ethnicity" will help promote equity by identifying populations disproportionality impacted by any condition.
-This information will allow the public health system to tailor the public health approach to ensure the interventions are linguistically and culturally appropriate and that they are reaching impacted populations
+The additions of "patient's race", "patient's ethnicity", and "patient's preferred language" will help promote equity by identifying populations disproportionality impacted by any condition.
+This information will allow the public health system to tailor the public health approach to ensure the interventions are linguistically and culturally appropriate and that they are reaching impacted populations.
+A more comprehensive analysis of the benefits of collecting these data is provided above under the analysis for WAC 256-101-105.